abogdanova/SwarmGE/README.txt

 $ cd src
 $ python ponyge.py --verbose

-#FIXME Change this to be relevant to PonyGE2
-Each line of the output corresponds to a generation in the evolution, and tells you the generation number, number of fitness evaluations which have taken place, average fitness with standard deviation, average number of codons used (see any GE paper, eg those referenced below, for definition) with standard deviation and the best individual found so far.
-At the end, the best individual is printed out again.
+Each line of the output corresponds to a generation in the evolution, and prints out all statistics on the current run (if --verbose is specified).
+Upon completion of a run, the best individual is printed to the command line, along with summary statistics.

 There are a number of flags that can be used for passing values via the command-line.
 To see a full list of these just run the following